Playdaye/Blackhole_Gravity_de_Sitter/_pages/index.md

 ---
 * Goal: The goal of the workshop is to bring experts in theoretical high energy physics, working on supersymmetric black holes, three dimensional quantum gravity, and de Sitter universe, to report recent progress and exchange new ideas and boost international collaborations among these exciting research directions.
 * Dates: 19-23 Jan.
 2026
-* Venue: TBD, Xiamen Asia Gulf Hotel 亚洲湾大酒店
+* Venue: 海韵厅, Xiamen Asia Gulf Hotel 亚洲湾大酒店
 * Hotel: Xiamen Asia Gulf Hotel 亚洲湾大酒店
 * Contact Information
     <ul>